 5. The proposal describes a clear integration of information, data, techniques, tools, perspectives, concepts, and/or theories from two or more disciplines that advance fundamental understanding or to solve problems whose solutions are beyond the scope of a single discipline or area of research practice.

-/8 Rating

-Co omments:

-RI ESEARCH METHODOLOGY
+RESEARCH METHODOLOGY

-1. The proposal provides a clear description of the data sample, data collection methods and procedures that will be followed, and how the data will be analyzed.
+6. The proposal provides a clear description of the data sample, data collection methods and procedures that will be followed, and how the data will be analyzed.

-/8 Rating

-Co omments:

-Ρl· ROJECT PLAN
+PROJECT PLAN

-2. The proposal includes a description of the major tasks and activities that will need to be completed in order to achieve the aim(s) of the project.
+7. The proposal includes a description of the major tasks and activities that will need to be completed in order to achieve the aim(s) of the project.
 This includes a timetable that presents a reasonable time frame for achieving each objective and the major tasks of each objective.

-/8 Rating

-Co omments:

-IN IPLEMENTATION CAPACITY
+IMPLEMENTATION CAPACITY

-3. The proposal includes an adequate description of all the essential instrumentation, equipment, project personnel (including roles and responsibilities), and other support that is needed for the successful implementation of the project.
+8. The proposal includes an adequate description of all the essential instrumentation, equipment, project personnel (including roles and responsibilities), and other support that is needed for the successful implementation of the project.

-/8 Rating

-Co omments:

-IN VOLVEMENT OF SCIENTISTS/STAKEHOLDERS OUTSIDE OF CAES
+INVOLVEMENT OF SCIENTISTS/STAKEHOLDERS OUTSIDE OF CAES

-4. The proposal identifies and describes specific contributions on the project expected from scientists and/or others not identified as co-PIs or from within the College of Agriculture and Environmental Sciences. /8 Rating
+9. The proposal identifies and describes specific contributions on the project expected from scientists and/or others not identified as co-PIs or from within the College of Agriculture and Environmental Sciences.

-C{α} amments: